Rommek/sdk-unity/README.markdown

 PlayHaven SDK for Unity3D
 =========================
-The PlayHaven Content SDK allows you to add dynamic content to your app.
-It is a flexible framework capable of delivering integrated experiences; including ads, special offers, announcements and other kinds of content which can be dynamically assigned to placements within your application.
+PlayHaven is a real-time mobile game marketing platform to help you take control of the business of your games.
+Acquire, retain, re-engage, and monetize your players with the help of PlayHaven's powerful marketing platform.
+Integrate once and embrace the flexibility of the web as you build, schedule, deploy, and analyze your in-game promotions and monetization in real-time through PlayHaven's easy-to-use, web-based dashboard.

-An API token and secret pair is required to use this SDK.
-These tokens identify your app to PlayHaven and prevent others from making requests to the API on your behalf.
-To obtain these credentials for your application please visit http://playhaven.com and log into the Developer Dashboard.
+An API token and secret is required to use this SDK.
+These tokens uniquely identify your app to PlayHaven and prevent others from making requests to the API on your behalf.
+To get a token and secret, please visit the PlayHaven developer dashboard at https://dashboard.playhaven.com

 Integration
 -----------